AldenStripes/TamoTeach/README.md

 # FraserHacks - TamoTeach
 ## Inspiration
-As IB students from St. Francis Xavier, we know how repetitive and boring studying for Ib exams are.
+As IB students from St. Francis Xavier, we know how repetitive and boring studying for IB exams are.
 They can be up to 100% of our final mark, but finding resources for exams can be incredibly difficult.
 We wanted to make studying fun and interactive for IB students while combining it with a creative pet game concept.

 ## What it does